What is Osteopathic Medicine?

 43% of Utah’s medical school matriculants are choosing to do so as an Osteopathic medical student.

 Our mission at Noorda-COM is to empower our students with the essential personal and professional skills needed to be competent, confident, and compassionate osteopathic physicians who are dedicated to meeting healthcare challenges within the communities they serve.
 Our vision is to become a leader in osteopathic medical education through innovative, progressive curricular offerings.
 We hope to instill values that embrace diversity, foster cultural awareness and ethical leadership, and inspires a servant’s heart towards caring for the poor and needy.

 What does pre-accreditation mean?

-Noorda-COM is in the process of obtaining pre-accreditation status with from the American Osteopathic Association Commission on Osteopathic College Accreditation (COCA).
+Noorda-COM has been granted pre-accreditation status from the American Osteopathic Association Commission on Osteopathic College Accreditation (COCA).
 Pre-accreditation status is reviewed annually to assess the academic progress of the first-, second- and third-year classes through graduation.
 Full accreditation is typically granted prior to when a new school graduates its first class.

 How many students are in each class?

 Noorda-COM is approved for a class size of 180 students each year.
 Under the COCA Standards for New and Developing schools, our first class in the Fall of 2021 will be 90 students (50%), the second class will be 135 (75%) and the third class will be at full capacity at 180 (100%).
 The accrediting body allows for an 8% variance after that to allow for attrition so the final class-size count will be 194.